Quickstart

 The wizard will first ask if the default configuration should be used.
 The default values will be displayed in the dialog box.
 If the defaults are used, no other prompts will be shown and the configuration files will be written.
 If not, the wizard will walk through configuration for rest of the components.

-Once the wizard is complete, 3 configuration files will be written:
+Once the wizard is complete, several configuration files will be written:

-backend/server/.env- This file contains the majority of the variables for each of the containers in the docker-compose.yml filebackend/server/redis/redis.conf- configuration for the redis dbgcs/streamlit/.streamlit/secrets.toml- Streamlit uses these secrets to connect to the other components of the backend
+backend/server/.env- This file contains the majority of the variables for each of the containers in the docker-compose.yml filebackend/server/redis/redis.conf- configuration for the redis dbgcs/react/prime/src/config.js- GCS Frontend configurationgcs/react/backend/config.toml- GCS FastAPI backend configuration

 Launch with docker compose